prajitdatta/whatthefork/README.md

 Each recipe includes four tip cards because we care:
 - **⬆️ Level Up** — The one extra step that turns "pretty good" into "wait, did you go to culinary school??"
 - **⚠️ Don't Do This** — The specific terrible mistake that will ruin everything.
 We're saving you from yourself.
 You're welcome.
-- **🍷 Pair With** — Wine, beer, or other beverage suggestions.
+- **🍷 Pair With** — Wine, beer, lassi, or other beverage suggestions.
 Because food tastes better with a drink and you've earned it.
 - **📦 Leftovers?** — What to do with the rest tomorrow morning.
-(Spoiler: carbonara leftovers are a war crime.
-Eat it all.
-Tonight.
-Now.)
+(Spoiler: cacio e pepe leftovers survive — add a splash of water when reheating.
+You're welcome.)

 ### 📖 Roll History — For the Indecisive Nostalgic
 Hit **"❤️ Save to History"** and the recipe gets stored in your browser's local storage forever (or until you clear your cache, in which case: your loss).
 Your past rolls appear in a grid below.
 Click any of them to reload that recipe instantly.
 Perfect for remembering "wait, what was that curry we made that one time that was *incredible*?" without endlessly re-rolling for 40 minutes.
 Not that anyone has done that.